Depression Counselling in London | Treatment & Therapy

 Cognitive and Behavioral Therapy (CBT) helps you to identify and challenge negative thinking and irrational beliefs that trigger depression.
 Mindfulness is a skill to directing your attention to the present moment and your responses to it physically, mentally, and emotionally.
 Tips for managing depression pertain to being mindful of yourself physically.
 Manage caffeine intake, eat balanced meals, and give yourself a physical outlet for energy such as exercise.
 With your therapist, you can work to identify triggers, responses, and a plan to cope with the triggers.

-How to Get Therapy for Depression in London
+How to Get Depression Therapy in London

 London Therapists for Depression

-All our London Therapists offer Psychotherapy and Counselling for Depression to Adults, Children and Teenagers.
+All our London Therapists offer Psychotherapy and Counselling for Depression treatment to Adults, Children and Teenagers.
 Click here to meet the Team.